manupap1/phpPlateSender/README.md

  - Configure a directive on your local SMTP server to redirect emails through a legitimate relay host.
 Many ISPs provide an address to a SMTP server which can be used for this purpose.
 If you are using postfix, please read the postfix documentation for instructions about how to implement the `relayhost` directive.
  - Configure phpplatesender to send emails directly to a legitimate SMTP server.
 Please read [configuration section](https://github.com/manupap1/phpPlateSender#basic-configuration) for instructions about how to configure a SMTP server in phpPlateSender.
 - The email address of the sender is considered suspicious.
 This address does not have to be a valid address associated to a mailbox, however this address may be rejected for different reasons:
- - The SMTP server may verify that the domain name is a Fully Qualified Domain Name (FQDN).
-The default email address is set from the domain name of the machine where phpPlateSender is installed, this name is not necessarily a FQDN.
+ - The SMTP server may verify that the domain name is valid.
+The default email address is set from the domain name of the machine where phpPlateSender is installed.
 Please read [configuration section](https://github.com/manupap1/phpPlateSender#basic-configuration) for instructions about how to change the `$sender_email` option.
  - The mailing system of the recipient has blacklisted the email address of the sender or the domaine name of this address.
 Please read [configuration section](https://github.com/manupap1/phpPlateSender#basic-configuration) for instructions about how to change the `$sender_email` option.
 - The email address of the recipient does not exists (but I think you have checked it first!).